surge-synthesizer/tuning-library/README.md

 so.
 Drop in a pull request.

 If you choose to use the software in your synth, you can go right ahead of course.
-That's the point of the MIT licnese!
+That's the point of the MIT license!
 But if you want to let us know, again pop open a github or drop in our slack.
 Always glad to hear from you.

 Enjoy!